Skip to content

 Usage

-The script will fetch and print the historical bars in JSON format.
+The script fetches the matching bars and prints them in JSON format.

 Enter symbol type (stock/crypto): stock